 Mountain Biking

 Tucson has been hard at work crafting its own unique cycling culture for decades, and mountain biking is a key ingredient.
 With varying terrain and a ridiculous number of trails suited for all levels, Tucson proudly serves up hundreds of miles of singletrack all around the city, providing an endless assortment of challenges.
-Cruise the lowland desert trails for extended cross-country riding, or head up to the mountains for technical, leg-scorching climbs and some fast, flowy descents.
-And with the range of trails at different elevations, it's Never Not Riding Season in Tucson.
+Cruise the lower desert trails for XC laps, or head up to the mountains for descents that offer a perfect combination of flow and chunk.
+And unlike some other desert riding destinations, trails at different elevations mean it's always a good time to ride.

 Video: Tucson Pro-Tips with Todd Wells